 As a Blogger what’s in it for me?

 Because hashtags spread quite heavily and may list up in the Local Trends and most of the tweeple search hashtags and use Local trends to search for the latest content of their interesting topics, thus it is a good way to connect with your audience and a chance to increase your followers too.
 So now you may have understood that not only creating new hashtags will help but even tweeting with some popular hashtags will also bloom your follower numbers.

 What we recommend is:

 - Try to add 1 tweet per day with hashtags on the trending topics that you can find easily from local trends.

-- Always use hashtags with your important tweets which you want to track, for example if you have organized a contest or an event, than you surely want to track updates on it.
-So hash tags can be of great help.
+- Always use hashtags with your important tweets which you want to track, for example, if you have organized a contest or an event then you surely want to track updates on it.
+So hashtags can be of great help.

 - Try to create a hashtag using not more than 10 words.

 - Don’t just flood your tweets with hashtags.

 - You can use TweetGrid or Twitter search for performing real-time Twitter searches of hashtags.

 Do you use hashtags?
 Or are you too lazy to use them!